 Uppsala has participated in iGEM since 2009 and throughout the years engineered bacteria to express different visible colors, bacteria that catalyze the formation of certain nutrients, tried to find a solution to the problem with antibiotic resistance and worked with the novel technologies CRISPR and microfluidics.
 To read more about each project, click here.

 Since then Uppsala participated for the first time the team has been constantly progressing.
 We won a prestigious prize in 2013 for the best natural biobrick in Europe and in 2015 we got a nomination for best environmental project at the Giant Jamboree in Boston.
-Last year, 2016, the team won the track best hardware with their innovative microfluidic chip.
+In 2016 the team won the track best hardware with their innovative microfluidic chip and the 2017 project, Crafting Crocin, was awarded best manufacturing project .